Serving Car Accident Victims in West Virginia & Ohio For Over 20 Years

-Types of Ohio & West Virginia Car Accident Cases We Handle
+Types of Car Accident Cases We Handle in Ohio & West Virginia

 We have represented victims and families harmed in a wide variety of auto collision cases caused by another driver’s negligence behind the wheel.
 Types of car accident claims our firm accepts include:

 If the driver who caused the accident was driving carelessly at the time of the crash, you might be entitled to compensation for the injuries you sustained.
 When you speak to our attorney, we will seek to understand how the auto accident has impacted you and your family and answer your questions about your car accident case.

 In cases where a defective vehicle caused the accident, our personal injury lawyer also has the experience to take on the complicated laws governing product liability.
 We will investigate the manufacturer and other parties responsible for releasing the faulty vehicle and take action on your behalf.